City of Renton Market, Piazza, and Square

-Share City of Renton Public Market and Square on Facebook Share City of Renton Public Market and Square on Twitter Share City of Renton Public Market and Square on Linkedin Email City of Renton Public Market and Square link
+Share City of Renton Market, Piazza, and Square on Facebook Share City of Renton Market, Piazza, and Square on Twitter Share City of Renton Market, Piazza, and Square on Linkedin Email City of Renton Market, Piazza, and Square link

 The activation and evaluation plans for Piazza Park, the Renton Pavilion & Events Center, and Legacy Square are several components of the HEART Block, a key feature of the Renton Downtown Civic Core and Action Plan.
 Designated as the central civic meeting space, the HEART Block supports the growth and development of public spaces in the Civic Core and downtown area.